Chechekhins/scParadise/docs/theory.rst

 .. math::
    Balanced\,Accuracy = \frac {1}{N} \sum_{i=1}^N Recall_i

-i is a cell type.

-N is the total number of cell types.
+where i is a cell type and N is the total number of cell types.

 Importance in scRNA-seq annotation
 ----------------------------------